OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 #### Git repository details
 14. Paste the token into Octopus's personal access token field.
 1. **Save** your Git credential and return to the **Deploy raw Kubernetes YAML** step.
-1. Click the refresh icon next to the **select Git credential** dropdown.
+1. Click the refresh icon next to the **Select Git credential** dropdown.
 1. Select the Git credential you created earlier.

 :::figure